codeRiftel/meta-jonson/README.md

-# meta-vjp
+# meta-jonson
-meta-vjp is a C# code generator for parsing and generating JSON from/to types using vjp.
+meta-jonson is a C# code generator for parsing and generating JSON from/to types using jonson.
-**NOTE:** this package depends on [Option](https://github.com/codeRiftel/option) and [vjp](https://github.com/codeRiftel/vjp).
+**NOTE:** this package depends on [option](https://github.com/codeRiftel/option) and [jonson](https://github.com/codeRiftel/jonson).

 ## Alternative
-There is [vjp-reflect](https://github.com/codeRiftel/vjp-reflect) if you want to be slow.
+There is [jonson-reflect](https://github.com/codeRiftel/jonson-reflect) if you want to be slow.
-If you want to do manual work, then you can go pure with [vjp](https://github.com/codeRiftel/vjp) and be verbose.
+If you want to do manual work, then you can go pure with [jonson](https://github.com/codeRiftel/jonson) and be verbose.

 ## How to use
 Check out Makefile to figure out how to build an .exe.
 Basically you have to have mono installed on your system.